Mauoser/Take-Home-Midterm-The-AI-Game-Dev-Mandate/essay.md

 A diffusion model generates in continuous high-resolution space.
 Pixel art is defined by discrete low-resolution constraints.
 These two properties are architecturally incompatible, and no prompt instruction resolves the incompatibility.

 The blur you observe in Unity is not a single failure.
-It is three distinct failures — wrong model category, wrong import settings, wrong sub-tool selection — that produce identical symptoms and require different fixes.
-Diagnosing which failure is present requires identifying the pipeline boundary at which the discrete grid constraint was dropped.
+It is three distinct failures — wrong model category, wrong generation size, wrong import settings — that produce identical symptoms and require different fixes.
+Diagnosing which failure is present requires identifying the pipeline stage where the constraint was dropped, not adjusting the prompt.

-This diagnostic reflex — *where in the pipeline was the constraint lost?* — is the transferable principle.
-It applies to every AI tool you integrate into a production pipeline.
-The tool's internal behavior is often correct, or correct enough; the failure lives at the boundary between tools.
+This diagnostic reflex — *where in the pipeline was the constraint lost?* — applies to every AI tool in a production pipeline.
+The tool's internal behavior is often correct; the failure lives at the boundary between stages.

-For 16×16 sprites specifically: use PixelLab's Simple Creator with the BitForge canvas.
-Set Unity's texture importer to Point filter mode and no compression.
-Introduce no resize steps between generation and import.
-Evaluate the result in your actual game scene, not your tool's preview.
+For 16×16 sprites: generate at 32×32 in PixelLab's Character Creator, scale to 16×16 with nearest-neighbor resampling in Aseprite, Pixelorama, or Photoshop, clean up manually, then set Unity's texture importer to Point filter and no compression.
 The prompt is the least important variable.
 The pipeline is everything.